Register a Patient

 Patients/caretakers enroll through the REDCap portal, https://www.pfic.org/registry.
 Upon signing the informed consent to participate, participants can then enter their information, complete surveys, and upload health records.

 As an alternative to electronic consent, prospective participants can download a paper version of the consent at this link and return the signed consent to PN via regular mail or email.
 Please email the registry coordinator if you request a paper copy of the informed consent.

 Read more about the patient registry below and how it puts the power back in your

 hands, then sign up as a patient or patient guardian.

 What is the Registry?

-The individual’s data collected includes information about diagnosis, family history, quality of life, medications, surgeries, other diseases, and patient demographics.
+The patient registry collects information about diagnosis, itch, quality of life, medications, surgeries, sleep quality, and patient demographics.
 It takes about 30 minutes to complete the patient survey.
-The registry coordinator is happy to help you complete your survey.
+The registry coordinator is happy to help you with questions about the survey.

-If you or your child appears to be a match for a study or a clinical trial, the registry coordinator will contact you.
-It would be your choice to connect with the researcher(s) to let them know if you are interested.
+When completing the informed consent you can choose to be contacted by us if you or your child appears to be a match for a study or a clinical trial.
+It would still be your choice to connect with the researcher(s) to let them know if you are interested.

-The purpose of the registry is to track PFIC disease status and symptoms, assist in clinical trial recruitment, facilitate drug safety monitoring for new drugs, and allow patient participation at each level of research.
-The questionnaire is short and simple.
-The goal is to identify groups of patients for further follow up.
+The purpose of the registry is to track PFIC disease status and symptoms, assist in clinical trial recruitment, and allow patient participation at each level of research.
+This puts the power back in your hands.